Jsinger03/java-reddit-anlysis/README.md

 ----------------------------------------------------------------------------------------------

 Important Note: We are running java14
-This will not run on other versions of java
+This will not run on other versions of java below Java 13 check your version with java -version

 ----------------------------------------------------------------------------------------------